 Volunteers for exhibit fabrication will construct elements of exhibits, including but not limited to, cases, pedestals, framing and mounting posters, labels, and pictures.
 Volunteers should have experience with carpentry, milling, using power tools and basic construction, mounting and framing.

-We offer voluntary internships for undergraduate and graduate level students in our Library & Archives, Graphics and Restoration departments.
+The Museum offers voluntary internships for high school, undergraduate and graduate level students in our Library & Archives, Graphics and Restoration departments.
 Although internships at the Museum are unpaid, they can be completed for academic credit, depending upon school policy.

-Occasionally the Museum needs volunteers for special projects, and special volunteer positions may be created for those projects.
+Occasionally the Museum needs volunteers for special projects.
 Frequently, such projects support the Archives, Administrative, Marketing or Development areas.
 If you have special skills, knowledge, or experience that you would like to share in an area not outlined, please make note of it.

 We hope you decide to join our elite volunteer team at the San Diego Air & Space Museum.